alephium/old-wiki/Starter-Guide---How-to-Launch-your-node.md

  Make sure to show the hidden folders:
  - [on Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5)
  - [on MacOS](https://www.pcmag.com/how-to/how-to-access-your-macs-hidden-files)
-4. (Windows only): You will need to add two `Environment variables`
+4. (Windows only): You will need to add one `Environment variables`
   * For this you can follow: [This guide](https://java.com/en/download/help/path.html) and follow the `Windows` section
   * You can add the two following variables in your user's variables:
       - Click `New`